Simultaneous Video Outputs

 IR Remote Control

 Most PTZOptics cameras include an IR remote control.
 Each can operate up to four cameras.
-Use an on-screen display menu to fine-tune your camera settings.
-Setting and calling a PTZ preset is easily accomplished by pressing the “Set” button and a number.
+You can use the on-screen display menu to fine-tune your camera settings.
+A pan, tilt, zoom preset is a location where the PTZ camera is set at a particular viewpoint.
+You can set and recall up to 255 presets to automate your workflow.
+Setting and calling a PTZ preset is easily accomplished by pressing the āSetā button and a number.
 Use the IR remote to call the PTZ preset, by simply pressing the number button you assigned.

 Cabling Options and Limitations